 If Bell Services is especially busy, they may ask that you take the internal shuttle bus or walk to your room if it’s nearby.
 They’ll deliver your luggage as soon as they’re able.
 Guests are not permitted to carry luggage on the bus, so taking your own baggage is not an option if you’re using the Disney transportation to get to your room.

-Some wheelchairs are available for loan at the check-in desk, with a deposit.
-You can’t reserve these in advance, so don’t count on one being available.
-If you’re having a wheelchair or scooter dropped off at the resort by an outside company, you’ll pick it up at Bell Services at Custom House.
-We were told that Bell Services can bring the scooter to your room after you’ve checked in, at your request.
 If you’re in a scooter, you may wish to ride it to your room if the weather permits.
 You can also use the internal bus system, or you can request the resorts’ accessible van.
 There are times when Bell Services is very busy and the van gets tied up.
 There are also times when it’s out of commission for service.
 If so, you’ll be asked to take the internal bus to your room.